 Located across from the Teacher Education Resource Center (TERC) is Milne’s creative space, the Imaginarium.

-Please stop by and meet with the Imaginarium curators, Emily Blazey & Megan Hockaday, for help with your projects.
+Please stop by and meet with the Imaginarium curators, Cassidy & Meghan, for help with your projects.
 Office hours are available If you need help creating your projects or brainstorming ideas, flyers with more detailed information are available in the area.
 There will be a limited supply of materials available for use during these hours (paper, glue, scissors, etc.)

 This area contains a die-cut machine, die-cuts and materials for creating projects.
 It is open to all students, faculty and community members and is available whenever the library is open.
 The room also contains a table for creating lesson plans or working on projects.